markusmoenig/Eldiron/docs/docs/creator/tools/overview.md

 ### Tile Icons

 The **icons in the upper-right corner** of the HUD are **tool-specific** and allow you to **assign tiles** to the selected geometry using the **Apply** and **Remove** buttons.

+## Authoring Mode

+The tool strip also contains an **Authoring** toggle.
+When enabled, contexts that would normally show the **Tiles** dock show the **Authoring** dock instead.

+Authoring mode lets you enter **TOML metadata** for selected sectors, linedefs, entity instances, and item instances.

+For the full workflow and metadata format, see [Authoring](../authoring).